ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 #### Budget Lock-In, Revenue Sharing and Settlement

 1. **Campaign Creation and Budget Reservation**: The advertiser creates a campaign on the origin server and allocates a specific budget to it.
-This budget is reserved from the advertiser's pre-loaded account balance, ensuring it's not utilized for other campaigns.
+This budget is reserved from the advertiser's pre-loaded account balance.

-2. **Ad Distribution**: The ad, along with the budget information, is federated to participating servers.
+2. **Ad Distribution**: The ad, along with the budget information, is distributed to participating servers.

-3. **Revenue Sharing Agreement and Budget Utilization**: A predefined revenue-sharing agreement exists between the origin server and participating servers, based on metrics like clicks, views, etc. Participating servers tally their share of the budget based on user interactions and report back to the origin server at predefined intervals.
+3. **Revenue Sharing Agreement and Budget Utilization**: A predefined revenue-sharing agreement exists between the origin server and participating servers.
+Participating servers tally their share of the budget based on user interactions and report back to the origin server at predefined intervals.

 4. **Interim and Final Settlements**: At these intervals, the origin server transfers the earned share to each participating server, deducting it from the locked-in budget.
 Once the campaign ends or the budget is consumed, final settlements are made.
 Any leftover budget is unlocked and made available for future campaigns or withdrawal.

-This centralized approach simplifies billing and settlement while ensuring that campaigns are pre-funded, reducing financial risk for all servers involved.
+This approach simplifies billing and settlement while ensuring that campaigns are pre-funded, reducing financial risk for all servers involved.

 ### Monetization